Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-Jira-Cloud.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_42.png)

-The table lists each of the components available in SpiraTeam and provides you with the ability to enter the matching JIRA component ID for each one.
-You can map multiple SpiraTeam fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraTeam).
+The table lists each of the components available in SpiraPlan and provides you with the ability to enter the matching JIRA component ID for each one.
+You can map multiple SpiraPlan fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraPlan).

 The JIRA ID can be found by using the **Components** tab of the Jira configuration helper:

-:

 ![](img/Using_SpiraTeam_with_JIRA_5+_35.png)

 ### Configuring the Custom Property Mapping

-Now that the various SpiraTeam standard fields have been mapped correctly, we need to configure the custom property mappings.
-This is used for both custom properties in SpiraTeam that map to custom fields in JIRA and also for custom properties in SpiraTeam that are used to map to standard fields in JIRA (Environment, Resolution and SecurityLevel) that don't exist in SpiraTeam.
+Now that the various SpiraPlan standard fields have been mapped correctly, we need to configure the custom property mappings.
+This is used for both custom properties in SpiraPlan that map to custom fields in JIRA and also for custom properties in SpiraPlan that are used to map to standard fields in JIRA (Environment, Resolution and SecurityLevel) that don't exist in SpiraPlan.

-From the View/Edit Project Data Mapping screen, you need to click on the name of the Incident or Requirement Custom Property that you want to add data-mapping information for.
+From the View/Edit Product Data Mapping screen, you need to click on the name of the Incident or Requirement Custom Property that you want to add data-mapping information for.
 We will consider the four different types of mapping that you might want to enter:

 ![](img/Using_SpiraTeam_with_JIRA_5+_27.png)

 #### a) Scalar Custom Properties

-This refers to custom properties that have a simple user-entered value and don't need to have their specific options mapped between SpiraTeam and JIRA.
+This refers to custom properties that have a simple user-entered value and don't need to have their specific options mapped between SpiraPlan and JIRA.
 All of the custom property types except **List** and
 **Multi-List** fall into this category (e.g. Text, Date, User, Boolean, Decimal, Integer, etc.)

 Click on the hyperlink of the scalar custom property under Incident/Requirement Custom Properties to bring up the custom property mapping configuration screen.
 For scalar custom properties, there will be no values listed in the lower half of the screen.

 ![](img/Using_SpiraTeam_with_JIRA_5+_43.png)

-You need to lookup the ID of the custom field in JIRA that matches this custom property in SpiraTeam.
+You need to lookup the ID of the custom field in JIRA that matches this custom property in SpiraPlan.
 Once you have entered the id of the custom field, click \[Update\].

 The ID can be found by using the Custom Fields tab of the Jira Configuration Helper: